hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017617v1-imaggen-zero-shot-generation-of-co-speech-semantic-gestures-grounded.md

 ---
 layout: default
-title: ImaGGen: Zero-Shot Generation of Co-Speech Semantic Gestures Grounded in Language and Image Input
+title: "ImaGGen: Zero-Shot Generation of Co-Speech Semantic Gestures Grounded in Language and Image Input"
 ---

 # ImaGGen: Zero-Shot Generation of Co-Speech Semantic Gestures Grounded in Language and Image Input